quantum-kite/kite/docs/documentation/calculation.md

 * `#!python energy`
   : Selected values of Fermi energy at which we want to calculate the `#!python singleshot_conductivity_dc`.
 * `#!python eta`
   : Imaginary term in the denominator of the Green's function required for lattice calculations of finite-size systems, i.e. an energy resolution (can also be seen as a controlled broadening or inelastic energy scale).
-For technical details, see [Documentation][documentation].
+For technical details, see [Documentation][optimization].

 The `#!python calculation` is structured in the following way: